nest-desktop/nest-desktop/docs/user/usage-advance/controller-sidebar.rst

    freezes and lags, so please be patient when you choose a small number.

 The :bdg:`seed of the random number generator` can also be modified.
-The same seed produces same simulation output.
+The same seed produces the same simulation output.

 It is possible to activate randomized seed that it generates new seed before each simulation.